Breast Augmentation San Francisco

-Deciding to have breast augmentation is a big decision to make and requires proper consideration of various factors.
+Deciding to a have breast augmentation procedure is a big decision to make and requires proper consideration of various factors.
 Dr. Gray genuinely values patient education and wants his patients to have all the information they need to make an informed decision on their own.

 Breast Implant Types

 One of the most common questions surrounding breast implants is “silicone or saline?”
 Dr. Gray offers both of these options, although there are some key differences to be aware of:

 Silicone breast implants consist of a silicone-based gel and are widely considered to feel the most like natural breast tissue.
 There are three silicone implant manufacturers: Sientra ®, Mentor ®, and Allergan ®.

 All breast implant companies use silicone gel, but Sientra and Allergan have a more highly cross-linked option.